In Defense of Dirt and Grime – Germs Don’t Make You Sick

 No matter how hard I try to keep my kitchen neat and wash dishes as I cook, I always end up with dirty dishes after a meal, and usually there's some sort of project, or ferments, or experiment or produce (or all of the above) filling up my counter tops.

 My mama always preferred to be out in the garden or in the kitchen cooking instead of cleaning.
-I’m afraid I inherited those tendencies from her.
-If you’re looking for tips on how to have a lovely, lady-like home, I highly recommend visiting my friend, Jasmine, at Far Above Rubies, or Amy at Homestead Revival.
-They’re much better at that sort of thing.
+I'm afraid I inherited those tendencies from her.
+Every so often I do go through and deep clean, but I don't have a regular schedule.
+If you're looking for tips on how to have a lovely, lady-like home, I highly recommend visiting Homestead Revival.
+They're much better at that sort of thing.

 Good, Clean Dirt